What is Agile Marketing & How to Use it for Your Business

 Applying agile methodologies to marketing is relatively new nomenclature even though the strategy has existed for many years.

 I feel like “agile marketing” or “agile methods” is kind of like the new word to use.
 It’s getting thrown around in the lexicon.
 But it’s not necessarily new.
-It’s just an approach to your marketing department.
-We’ll break down what it takes for your team to become agile marketers and apply these principles to drive your business’s growth.
+It’s just a different approach to your marketing department and efforts.

 Focus and energy is finite.